Genivia/ugrep/README.md

     ugrep -sl 'xyz' foo*

-The same, but using recursion with a directory inclusion constraint:
+The same, but using deep recursion with inclusion constraints (note that `-g'/foo*` is the same as `--include='/foo*'` and `-g'/foo*/'` is the same as `--include-dir='/foo*'`, i.e.  immediate subdirectories matching `/foo*` only):

-    ugrep -Rl 'xyz' --include-dir='/foo*'
+    ugrep -Rl 'xyz' -g'/foo*' -g'/foo*/'

+Note that `-R` is the default, we use it here to make the examples easier to follow.

-To recursively list files in the working directory, `docs`, and `docs/latest`, but not below, that contain `xyz`:
+To exclude directory `bak` located in the working directory:

+    ugrep -Rl 'xyz' -g'^/bak/'

+To exclude all directoies `bak` at any directory level deep:

-    ugrep -l 'xyz' * docs/* docs/latest/*
+    ugrep -Rl 'xyz' -g'^bak/'

-To recursively list files in directory `docs/latest` and below, that contain `xyz`:
+To only list files in the working directory and its subdirectory `doc`, that contain `xyz` (note that `-g'/doc/'` is the same as `--include-dir='/doc'`, i.e. immediate subdirectory `doc` only):

-    ugrep -Rl 'xyz' docs/latest
+    ugrep -Rl 'xyz' -g'/doc/'

-To only list files in the working directory and subdirectory `docs` but not below, that contain `xyz`:
+To only list files that are on a subdirectory path `doc` that includes subdirectory `html` anywhere, that contain `xyz`:

-    ugrep -Rl 'xyz' --include-dir='docs'
+    ugrep -Rl 'xyz' -g'doc/**/html/'

-To only list files in the working directory and in the subdirectories `docs` and `docs/latest` but not below, that contain `xyz`:
+To only list files in the working directory and in the subdirectories `doc` and `doc/latest` but not below, that contain `xyz`:

-    ugrep -Rl 'xyz' --include-dir='docs' --include-dir='docs/latest'

-To only list files that are on a subdirectory path that includes subdirectory `docs` anywhere, that contain `xyz`:

-    ugrep -Rl 'xyz' -g '**/docs/**'
+    ugrep -Rl 'xyz' -g'/doc/' -g'/doc/latest/'

 To recursively list .cpp files in the working directory and any subdirectory at any depth, that contain `xyz`:

-    ugrep -Rl 'xyz' -g '*.cpp'
+    ugrep -Rl 'xyz' -g'*.cpp'

 The same, but using a .gitignore-style glob that matches pathnames (globs with `/`) instead of matching basenames (globs without `/`) in the recursive search:

-    ugrep -Rl 'xyz' -g '**/*.cpp'
+    ugrep -Rl 'xyz' -g'**/*.cpp'

 Same, but using option `-Ocpp` to match file name extensions: